aysesenses/aysesenses/README.md

 - :nerd_face: I’m currently learning Kotlin
 - ✍  I write blogs on Medium
+- :heavy_heart_exclamation: I love to code and learn all about it
 - :rofl:  Pronouns: She/Her
 - 💬 Ask me about ...
 Anything